rippedpiracy/docs/PC Software/games.md

 [**Flashpoint**](https://bluemaxima.org/flashpoint/downloads/)

 Preservation project for Adobe Flash Games.
-Has over 90k Games (Search the [Collection](https://nul.sh/misc/flashpoint/)) in it's library which you can play in your Browser.
+Has over 90k Games (Search the [Collection](https://nul.sh/misc/flashpoint/)) in it's library which are all playable as a Web Game.

 # Tools
 <sub>Most of these DLC unlocker tools require the actual DLC files to work, to find the DLC files: find the game topic in [CS.RIN.RU](https://cs.rin.ru/forum), check the first post for links to the DLC files, if there are none, then use the searchbar to search for the DLC files within the thread.</sub>